-You will either take two 20-credit politics modules and a 40-credit Special Subject and 40 credit history dissertation.
+You will either take two 20-credit politics modules, a 40-credit Special Subject and 40 credit history dissertation.

 You’ll have at least eight hours of timetabled contact a week through lectures, seminars and tutorials.

-You must pass year 3 which counts 67% towards your final degree classification.
+You must pass year three, which counts as 67% towards your final degree classification.

 China in Global Politics